-If you pay by EFTPS or credit card, file your return using the "Without a payment" address on page 4 under Where Should You File? and do not file Form 944-V, Payment Voucher.
+If you pay by EFTPS or credit card, file your return using the "without payment" address on page 4 under Where should you file? and do not file Form 944-V(SS), Payment Voucher.

-If you are required to make deposits and, instead, pay the taxes with Form 944, you may be subject to CAUTION a penalty.
+If you are required to make deposits and, instead, pay the taxes with Form 944-SS, you may be subject to a penalty.